-If a profile has a high number of followers but a low engagement rate, then there is a greater chance of the content being ignored by people.
+If a profile has a high number of followers but a low engagement rate, consequently there is a greater chance of the content being ignored by people.

 Moreover, it is proven that people who actively engage with content are more likely to convert into paying customers.
 And, this is a marketer’s overall goal, right?

-A strong engagement rate, combined with other metrics such as audience fit and reach efficiency can justify your marketing efforts and the performance of an influencer, promising higher ROI at the end of the campaign.
+A strong engagement rate, combined with other metrics such as audience fit and reach efficiency can justify your marketing efforts.
+Above all, only the performance of an influencer can guarantee higher campaign ROI.

-With engaging campaigns, a brand can create real advocates that are willing to spread a positive message regarding the promoted product.
+With engaging campaigns, a brand can create real brand advocates.
+In this way, they will activate the word-of-mouth approach and spread a positive message regarding the promoted product.

 As seen on the graph, with more followers a profile has, the less engaged their audience is.
 This can explain the fact that micro- and nano-influencers today can be more profitable in regards to Influencer Marketing campaigns.
 Of course, this also depends on other metrics such as audience match, reach efficiency and if the creators values matches your brands.